Infinite-Sum-Games/chadrc/README.md

 ### Configs We Installed in Linux

+All configs can be found [ here ](https://github.com/IAmRiteshKoushik/dotfiles)

 #### 1. `bspwm`
 This is the piece of software that provides you with the required environment to open any application.
 Think of this as the base.
 Technically, we call it